Key Figures & Certifications

 0.13%

-1) The assessment of corruption training, which includes anti-corruption training, was evaluated by continent for the first time in 2021.
+1) The assessment of corruption training was evaluated by continent for the first time in 2021.
+The employee structure is evaluated by company location (not by nationality).

 2) Africa, Asia, Australia, North America, South America